vcerqueira/experiments-model_compression/README.md

 # Model Compression for Forecasting

-This repo is the supplementary material for the paper entitled "Model Compression for Forecasting".
+This repo is the supplementary material for the paper: `Cerqueira, V., Torgo, L., Soares, C., & Bifet, A. (2021).
+Model Compression for Dynamic Forecast Combination. arXiv preprint arXiv:2104.01830.`

 The files should be ran in the following order: